A charming modern suburban home with a stone facade and a neatly maintained lawn.

 Condo ownership typically means you own the interior living space while the association owns and maintains common areas and building exteriors.
 Responsibilities can vary by community (sometimes roofs/windows are association-managed; sometimes shared with restrictions).
 Comparing fees requires clarity on inclusions, reserve strength, and planned capital work. association-managed; sometimes shared with restrictions).
 Comparing fees requires clarity on what’s included, reserve strength, and any planned capital work.

-Military Bases and Federal Installations Near Arlington County
+Military Bases & Federal Installations

 Points of Interest & Lifestyle Anchors